-Thermal mass flow controllers are traditionally calibrated for a specific gas – typically a surrogate such as Nitrogen (N2) - a desired flow range, and a set of operating conditions.
+Thermal mass flow controllers (MFCs) are traditionally calibrated for a specific gas – typically a surrogate such as Nitrogen (N2) - a desired flow range, and a set of operating conditions.
 Over time, the use of conversion factors based on a ratio of specific heats between the surrogate and the desired gas came into use as a way for users to configure a single mass flow controller for multiple gases.
-This method for configuring multiple gases is at the heart of the Brooks Biotech Option’s Performance package.
+This method for configuring multiple gases is at the heart of the Brooks Instrument SLA Series Biotech MFC .

-Application of Multiple Biotech Gasses Configured in 1 MFC.
+Application of Multiple Biotech Gasses Configured in One MFC

-A high turndown ration, and pre-calibrated gas pages means that each configuration can be used for multiple-sized systems and different gasses, reducing the number of configurations required by up to 90%.
-That is, an OEM or end customer might have a large number of part numbers to support due to the number of different gases and flow ranges that they use in their range of equipment.
-Multiple gas pages, like those available in the Biotech Performance Packages, takes those different devices and condenses them into a few or limited number of MFCs (mass flow controllers) allowing reduced production inventory and reduced and simplified after-sale service inventory.
-For example, an OEM who manufactures 6 different sized bioreactors, between 10 LPM – 2000 LPM - can satisfy all specified reactor flow control requirements with six (6) MFC configurations, each loaded with four gas pages and stay within limits of MFC turndown.
+A high turndown ratio, and pre-calibrated gas pages means that each configuration can be used for multiple-sized systems and different gasses, reducing the number of MFC configurations required by up to 90%.
+That is, an OEM or end user might have a large number of part numbers to support due to the number of different gases and flow ranges that they use in their range of equipment.
+Multiple gas pages, like those available with the SLA Series Biotech MFC, takes those different devices and condenses them into a few or limited number of MFCs (mass flow controllers) allowing reduced production inventory and reduced and simplified after-sale service inventory.
+For example, an OEM who manufactures six different sized bioreactors, between 10 LPM – 2000 LPM - can satisfy all specified reactor flow control requirements with six MFC configurations, each loaded with four gas pages and stay within limits of MFC turndown.

 How Multiple Gas Pages Work